FoxoTech/methylprep/docs/general_walkthrough.md

 The default output is all that is needed to run qc reports from ```methylcheck```.
 However, other useful outputs like the poobal_values.pkl can optionally be included in the qc functions for greater details on sample quality.

-## using methylprep from a jupyter notebook
+## Using methylprep from a Jupyter Notebook
 `methylprep` also offers a scikit-learn style interface for users to run within jupyter notebooks or a similar IDE.
 We recommend using the CLI for `methylprep`--IDEs tend to process more slowly, especially for large batches--but users are able to get most of the package's functionality from within an IDE.

 ## `methylprep.run_pipeline`